 Desertification, socio-cultural change, lack of infrastructural provisions and unemployment have coalesced in the M’Hamid Oasis, on the fringes of the Moroccan Sahara, triggering outmigration and consequent desertion of its traditional settlements.
 In danger of disappearing, along with the earthen built fabrics, is also a rich heritage of music, dance, poetry, culinary traditions, textile crafts and building knowledge.

+This talk presents Restoring, Recording and Inventorying the Tangible and Intangible Heritage of the M’Hamid Oasis, Morocco, a project done in 2019 in partnership with Terrachidia and CineTecture.
 During a workshop held in Ksar Ouled Youssef, international participants helped local master builders and young apprentices to restore the Marabout of Sidi Abdellah Khalifa.
-Buildings were documented, while crafts demonstrations, dance, music and chanted poetry performances were filmed.
+Buildings were documented, interviews were held to understand local needs and aspirations, while crafts demonstrations, dance, music and chanted poetry performances were filmed.

 How Biscuits Became Italian: The Fleeting Nature of Country of Origin Effect